israil-fakir/8-puzzle-game/README.md

   <h2>How to Play</h2>
   <ul>
-    <li>Use the mouse to move the tils.
+    <li>Use the mouse to move the tiles.
   </ul>

   <h2>Features</h2>